Toro (archaeological site): Site

+Over fifty rice paddies were uncovered, comprising seventy thousand square metres with refined irrigation practices.

+The Toro community was wiped out by a catastrophic flood of the Abe River.

 The site is now preserved as a public archaeological park with reconstructed buildings and rice fields, and is protected by the Japanese government as a National Historic Monument.
 A museum at the site preserves and displays many of the artifacts discovered.
 775 artifacts excavated from Toro site are designated as Important Cultural Property of Japan in 2016.